-The facts: I hold a BA Sc in chemical engineering and completed the coursework for a master’s degree in viticulture through UC Davis; a lifetime ago, I worked as a consultant in the process control industry; I have more than one old Volkswagen mid-restoration.
+The facts: I hold a BA Sc in chemical engineering and studied viticulture at UC Davis; everything old is new again - I was once a consultant in the process control industry, and now am consulting in wine and tourism; I have a collection of old Volkswagens mid-restoration.

 viticulturist/ vineyard manager

 what I do: determine what the vines need, lead the farming team

 “Pardon me Kenn, but that meeting is during the hockey game…”

 I moved from Australia to British Columbia in June 2009.
 That was an interesting harvest for BC vineyards – the one with three days of sub-zero temperatures in October when many grapes were still on the vines.
 But not our vines.
 I’d say I caught on pretty quickly.

 The facts: I have a Diploma in Viticulture from Melbourne University, a Trade Certificate from Brit Bendigo, and I studied Geography at the University of Newcastle; I worked at Ormonhill Vineyards, Colbinabbin Estate, and Freeman’s Bridge; I’ve been known to make a really good stout beer.

 what I do: make amazing wine (and have an awesome time doing it)